ToluPaul/Andriod_app_market/README.md

 Let us download some analysis that would help us give a rating what category of applications are the most sort after.

 This repository contains a jupyter notebook python file that illustrates a step by step findings as to what category of applications are the most downloaded.
+The data derived was from Google Play where numerous of applications are made public for users interested in such products